Your local Costa Rica Travel agency, since 1999

 • San Pedrillo Waterfalls

-Wildlife & Nature
+Osa Peninsula Wildlife and Nature

 To try and single out every animal you might see in Osa would be a great disservice to one of the few places on the planet where nature still has the power to amaze you.
 That said, Corcovado National Park offers the best chance of spotting endangered species like jaguars and the Baird’s tapir.

-What Is the Best Time to Visit the Osa Peninsula?
+Best Time To Visit the Osa Peninsula

 The best time to visit Osa Peninsula is in the dry season, which runs from January through April, when it has reliable sunny weather with little rainfall.
 This is also the most popular and expensive period.